yassirH9/SabiosGuiasReactACT4_6/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Web project made with JavaScript, React HTML and SASS, raised as a practice to make a main page of a web of tourist and cultural routes in the Canary Islands.

+Along with a 360 route map, with a VR lobby.

 ### Built With